 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.
 This post may contain affiliate links.
 For more information see my full disclosure here.

 This beautiful, rustic, dare I say homely pie has a way of winning me over time and time again.
 It seems to have a way of bringing out the best in me, even though making one requires almost zero skill whatsoever.
-It reminds me of simpler times.
-And that if the dishes are done, the cow has been milked, and this pie is cooling on the stone, then it has in fact been a rather good day.

 Some years I manage to do a lot with my rhubarb, other years I forget it exists.
 But it seems that no matter what my current feelings toward rhubarb are, I will sooner or later end up in the kitchen making a pie.
 Why?
 Because that’s the way I cook, also because I love pie.
 And also, because rhubarb pie on a summer evening, or warmed up for breakfast is just something I can’t help but enjoy.
+And that first bite is always amazing and delicious.

-This is also a great recipe to make for or bring to parties.
-It’s great for potlucks, bringing to friends, and especially good for those days when eating a whole pie by yourself just seems like the right thing to do.
-It comes together fairly quickly, and is even better if allowed to sit overnight before serving!
+This is also a great recipe to make for parties, bring potlucks, Or a gift to friends.
+It’s especially good for those days when eating a whole pie by yourself just seems like the right thing to do.

 How To Make Rhubarb Pie